 Boosting customer retention by 5 percent can increase profit margins by almost 80 percent.
-This is an important reason why most CEOs are creating loyalty programs in an attempt to forge deeper connections with their customers.
-This is why reward and loyalty programs are everywhere because of its huge commercial impact.
+It is an important reason why most CEOs are creating loyalty programs to forge deeper connections with their customers.
+That is why reward and loyalty programs are everywhere because of its substantial commercial impact.

 The most expensive resource that any organization invests in is the employees.
 Employees who communicate directly with customers should be trained and armed with the right tools to promote and answer consumers’ various questions about the rewards program.

 Any brand’s most loyal and valuable customers are generally the ones who typically respond to and talks about new services being offered.

 It can be done by inviting a brand’s best consumers to participate in something exclusive.
 An exclusive invitation to join any new loyalty or rewards program before extending it to the general public is more likely to generate program and brand enthusiasm that will be spread by word of mouth.

 Any business must embed its rewards program and loyalty program information, highlighting essential benefits throughout its website, making it easier for the consumer to understand what he gains through participation.

 As necessary is the product that you are selling through your website, a rewards program should be considered equally as important as the product or service.
 Disclosing the benefits offered by your rewards program increases the chances of seizing that sale from your competitor while acquiring a brand new loyal customer.

 When a Rewards Program rolls out in phases, it gives every brand a chance to focus on one subject or channel.
 It helps to provide time to let the organizations work out technical and functional issues while amplifying one feature at a time during the promotion.